Communication

 This course explores the history, social impact, forms, and techniques of such media as newspapers, film, books, radio, television, and other expressions of mass culture.
 The aims of the course are to enable the student to better understand the new media-oriented environment in which we find ourselves and to explore various options available as a consumer of public information.

-COM113: Radio Broadcasting
+COM113: Broadcasting and Content Creation

-COM114: Radio Production & Podcasting
+COM114: Podcasting & Radio Production

 COM120: Introduction to Film